podio/podio-objc-platform/fields/index.md

 ## Relationship field

 A relationship field hold references to a single or multiple referenced items.
-It support a single or multiple values of type `PKCItem`.
+It support a single or multiple values of type `PKTItem`.
 To read the value from an item, use:

 {% highlight objective-c %}
-PKCItem *item = item[@"project"]; // 'project' is a relationship field
+PKTItem *item = item[@"project"]; // 'project' is a relationship field
 {% endhighlight %}

-You can set it by providing an instance of `PKCItem`:
+You can set it by providing an instance of `PKTItem`:

 {% highlight objective-c %}
-PKCItem *referencedItem = ...;
+PKTItem *referencedItem = ...;
 item[@"project"] = referencedItem;

 // or add multiple...
-PKCItem *referencedItem2 = ...;
+PKTItem *referencedItem2 = ...;
-PKCItem *referencedItem3 = ...;
+PKTItem *referencedItem3 = ...;
 [item addValue:referencedItem2 forField:@"project"];
 [item addValue:referencedItem3 forField:@"project"];
 {% endhighlight %}

 ## Contact field

-A contact field can hold one or multiple values of type `PKCProfile`.
+A contact field can hold one or multiple values of type `PKTProfile`.
 To read the value from an item, use:

 {% highlight objective-c %}
-PKCProfile *contact = item[@"responsible"]; // 'responsible' is a contact field
+PKTProfile *contact = item[@"responsible"]; // 'responsible' is a contact field
 {% endhighlight %}

-To set it, provide an instance of `PKCProfile`:
+To set it, provide an instance of `PKTProfile`:

 {% highlight objective-c %}
-PKCProfile *contact = ...;
+PKTProfile *contact = ...;
 item[@"responsible"] = contact;
 {% endhighlight %}